giditietz/rise_phonebook-yinon/README.md

 ## Add data to the server

-#### All the URL in this section using http POST method
+#### All the URL in this section using HTTP POST method

-To add a new contact we should use the POST method and send it to the following URL:
+To add a new contact we use the following URL:

 ```
 http://localhost:9000/api/contacts